mediahackza/svelte-template/README.md

 # Media Hack Svelte starter template

-A basic setup for Svelte apps created by [Media Hack Collective](https://mediahack.co.za)
+A basic setup for Svelte apps created by [Media Hack Collective](https://mediahack.co.za).

+You are free to use this template for your own projects but please do not use Media Hack/Outlier logos without permission.

 ## Use this template